apollographql/subgraph-template-javascript-apollo-server-boilerplate/README.md

 - Start filling in your own schema in `schema.graphql`.
 - Start filling in your own types and resolvers in `src/resolvers`.
 - Set these secrets in GitHub Actions to enable all checks:
   - `APOLLO_KEY`: An Apollo Studio API key for the supergraph to enable schema checks and publishing of the subgraph.
+Check the Apollo documentation for [how to obtain this API key].
-  - `APOLLO_GRAPH_REF`: The name of the supergraph in Apollo Studio.
+  - `APOLLO_GRAPH_REF`: A string with the following format: `graph_id@variant_name`.
+You can find your graph's ID in that graph's Settings page in Studio.
   - `PRODUCTION_URL`: The URL of the deployed subgraph that the supergraph gateway will route to.
 - Remove the if: false lines from .github/workflows/checks.yaml and .github/workflows/deploy.yaml to enable schema checks and publishing.
 - Write your custom deploy logic in `.github/workflows/deploy.yaml`.